Force over Distance: Chapter 52

 It wasn’t all that difficult to muster up some sympathy.

 “Yes.
-That’d be perfect, thanks,” Rush said, smirking at nothing, still flat as hell.
+That’d be perfect, thanks,” Rush said, smirking at nothing, flat as hell.
 The guy’s body language was about as fragile and edged up as it got.

 “Never gonna happen,” Young replied.
 “Not ever.
 Not in a million years.”